vinceimbat/vinceimbat/content/thoughts/2023 annual report.md

 Roots x Gravel improved my patience when sharing the road with other pedestrians and motorists, something I've always found difficult, inspiring me to articulate [[thoughts/some rules on sharing the road with others|some rules on sharing the road with others]].

 About two weeks after the project ended, I published an essay about my first solo walk of Bagong Silang last November 2023.
-That essay was entitled "[[essays/and i shall hear their hearts beating|And I Shall Hear Their Hearts Beating]]."
+That essay was entitled "[[and i shall hear their hearts beating|And I Shall Hear Their Hearts Beating]]."

 Roots x Gravel helped me return photography, practice the craft, and rethink my systems.
 With my photo library growing because of these walks, a photo backup system should be in place.
 I invested in a 2TB Sandisk external SSD to serve as the primary storage of my photo archive.
 I then backed this archive up in the cloud through my Backblaze account.

 Next, I invested several hours going through my existing photographs, culling the albums, adding metadata, adding keywords, adding GPS coordinates, and renaming the best ones.
-While doing these, I had to return to photographs I took last year during [[essays/a never-ending walk|my long walk from Los Baños to San Pablo]].
+While doing these, I had to return to photographs I took last year during [[a never-ending walk|my long walk from Los Baños to San Pablo]].
 Returning to these photographs, I noticed, was almost like re-walking that route.

 I also spent a significant chunk of my December in dialogue with Jesa regarding our project.
 In our dialogue, I had to confront my ignorance of the gender lens, respond to her emails with grace, and write about what I know as well as what I'm still working on regarding my knowledge of walking as a writing method.